mattdesl/add-brfs/README.md

 Then, in the directory of the module you want to use brfs:

+`add-brfs`

+This will prepend `brfs` to the list of transforms for your current directory's package.json.

+Alternatively:

 `add-brfs --install`

-This will prepend `brfs` to the list of transforms, and the `--install` or `-i` flag will also install the `brfs` module and `--save` it as a dependency to your package.json.
+The `--install` or `-i` flag will also install the `brfs` module and `--save` it as a dependency.

 You can use `--append` to append it to the list of browserify transforms instead of prepend.
 You can also use `--dir` to specify a different directory than the current working directory to look for package.json (however, installing is still done in current directory).